bartuspan/ubik/README.md

 * A lightweight implementation of a post series taxonomy.
 Designed to easily link posts together in a series.
 * Inserts an ordered list of posts in a given series at the bottom of posts when viewed individually.
 * Series archives themselves are in chronological order (i.e. oldest first).

+### Terms

+* A copy of the "uncategorized blog" function from `_s`.
+This version allows you to explicitly declare your blog category-free.
+* A bunch of experimental functions for retrieving only the most popular terms in a taxonomy (under `lib/terms-popular.php`).